Saturday, December 14, 2019

 1) Graduates arrive to Hall B of the Colorado Convention Center (pass through Hall A to access Hall B) no later than 7:45 a.m.
 We know this is early, but it takes some time to check in over 900 graduates.
 Come dressed in your regalia.
 Undergraduates wear tassels on the right side of the cap until instructed to move it to the left side.
 Master's degree candidates wear their hoods.
 Doctoral candidates drape hoods over their left arm until hooded in the ceremony.

 Parking is available in the convention center garage for $12 for up to 8 hours as well as in surrounding lots.
-Free parking is available on the Auraria Campus in the Dogwood, Holly, Juniper, Maple, Nutmeg, Spruce lots and the Tivoli Parking Garage.
+Free parking is available on the Auraria Campus in the Holly, Juniper, Maple, Nutmeg, and Spruce surface lots.
 Alternatively, Light Rail drops off and picks up at the Colorado Convention Center on Stout St.

 2) Locate the flag with your school/college's name on it and check in to receive a commencement program and a reader card (the card is what you present to have your name read as you cross the stage).
 Doctoral students and CLAS master's graduates will check in at the Graduate School table.
 All other students should check in with their respective school or college.
 If you don't know which school/college you are enrolled in, find out before you register for the ceremony.
 Seven schools and colleges, plus the Graduate School, comprise the University of Colorado Denver.
 If you are interested in purchasing professional photographs, confirm that your contact information is correct on the back side of the reader card.